Tsovinar2000/taxi_trips_ETL/README.md

 # Chicago Taxi Trips Pipeline

 This project is designed to provide an efficient and reliable data pipeline for analyzing Chicago taxi trips data.
-The data pipeline collects, processes, and stores data from Chicago's taxi trips to help identify what is the maximum fares for rides lasting 10 minutes or more?.
+The data pipeline collects, processes, and stores data from Chicago's taxi trips to help identify what is the maximum fares for rides lasting 10 minutes or more?

 ## Schema